Eucalyptus lane-poolei

+Description

-DescriptionEucalyptus lane-poolei is a tree or mallee that typically grows to a height of 3-12 m and forms a lignotuber.
+Eucalyptus lane-poolei is a tree or mallee that typically grows to a height of 3-12 m and forms a lignotuber.
 It has smooth whitish grey to orange-brown bark, often appearing scaly due to partly shed flakes of older bark.
 Young plants and coppice regrowth have dull, light green, egg-shaped leaves that are 30-90 mm long and 10-35 mm wide.
 Adult leaves are narrow lance-shaped to curved, 65-100 mm long and 10-17 mm wide, the base tapering to a petiole 5-15 mm long.
 The flower buds are arranged in leaf axils in groups of seven on an unbranched peduncle 7-20 mm long, the individual buds on pedicels 1-7 mm long.
 Mature buds are more or less spherical to oval, 6-11 mm long and 5-10 mm wide with a rounded operculum.
 Flowering occurs between January and April or June and September and the flowers are creamy white.
 The fruit is a woody, hemispherical capsule 7-14 mm long and 11-16 mm wide.
 There is a prominent, thick, sloping scar left after the operculum is shed and the valves extend beyond the rim of the fruit.

 Prior to flowering, this eucalypt forms ornamental globose buds.
 The branches of the main stem are twisting and spreading and the lignotuber is large, allowing regeneration after fire.
 New branches may emerge from the bole without response to fire, and these intertwine with the older trunk to produce a tangled and irregular appearance as mature trees.